mongodb/docs/source/includes/list-table-cluster-http-response.rst

    * - ``groupId``
      - string
-     - ID of the project the cluster belongs to.
+     - Unique identifier of the project the cluster belongs to.

    * - ``id``
      - string
-     - ID of the cluster.
+     - Unique identifier of the cluster.

    * - ``mongoDBVersion``
      - string
-     - The version of MongoDB the cluster runs, in ``<major version>.<minor version>`` format.
+     - Version of MongoDB the cluster runs, in ``<major version>.<minor version>`` format.

    * - ``mongoDBMajorVersion``
      - string
-     - The major version of MongoDB the cluster runs:
+     - Major version of MongoDB the cluster runs:

-       - 3.2 [1]_
        - 3.4
        - 3.6
+       - 4.0

    * - ``mongoURI``
      - string
-     - The base
+     - Base
        :manual:`connection string </reference/connection-string>` for
        the cluster.
-Include the following query parameters to use the ``mongoURI`` for connecting to the |service| cluster

-       - ``replicaSet=<replica set name>`` (replica set clusters only)
-       - ``ssl=true``
-       - ``authSource=admin``

-       Include a username and password for a MongoDB user associated to the |service| project directly after the ``mongodb://`` protocol portion of the ``mongoURI``.
-To review the connection string format, see the connection string format
-       :manual:`documentation </reference/connection-string>`.
-To add
-       MongoDB users to a |service| project, see :ref:`mongodb-users`.

-       You cannot connect to a |service| cluster using ``mongoURI`` without all the specified query parameters and the user authentication information.

        |service| only displays this field after the cluster is
        operational, not while it builds the cluster.